 Breaking down the figures, the actual number of remortgage applications that were processed and approved this February reached a staggering 44,000, which is a record high when comparing all the previous months, covering an entire period stretching way back to January 2009.
-With a yearly increase averaging an impressive 35% per annum, it seems that property owners across the UK are unable to resist the temptation of remortgaging in order to lower their monthly payments, increase their borrowing terms and release additional funds for home improvements, alongside an entire host of other similarly valid reasons.
+With a yearly increase averaging an impressive 35% per annum, it seems that property owners across the UK are unable to resist the temptation of remortgaging in order to lower their monthly payments, increase their borrowing terms, and release additional funds for home improvements, among an entire host of other similarly valid reasons.

-Explaining the Popularity of Remortgaging Products
+Explaining the popularity of remortgaging products

 So, what are the main reasons for this substantial turnaround and considerable surge in the number of remortgage products being applied for?
-According to industry experts and a wide cross-section of UK economists, the average homeowner is deciding to switch providers as a means of saving money by taking advantage of the significantly low interest rates which are now attached to secured borrowing.
+According to industry experts and a wide cross-section of UK economists, the average homeowner is deciding to switch providers as a means of saving money by taking advantage of the significantly low interest rates that are now attached to secured borrowing.

 In the words of Andy Knee, who is currently chief executive at LMS, “February enjoyed the biggest boom in recent remortgaging history.
 Remortgage transactions rose to their highest level in eight years as homeowners took advantage of continued low rates and the opportunity to lower monthly repayments.”

 “Meanwhile, inflation has risen to 2.3% and real wages are starting to fall.
 The consequence is that homeowners will have less in their pockets come the end of the month.
 Remortgaging can help alleviate a potentially difficult financial situation; for example, one in five reduced their monthly repayments by remortgaging in February,” he hastened to add.